MarynaShavlak/dev-interview-hub/src/pages/ArticlesPage/ui/ArticlesPage/ArticlesPageRedesigned/README.md

 ## Conclusion

-The `RedesignedArticlesPage` is a significant upgrade to the application's article viewing interface, offering a refined and user-centric experience.
+The `ArticlesPageRedesigned` is a significant upgrade to the application's article viewing interface, offering a refined and user-centric experience.
 It incorporates modern design principles, advanced UI components, and performance optimizations, including the efficient data-fetching mechanism provided by the `useArticlesPageInit` hook.
 This component represents the future of the application's user interface, ensuring that users have access to a cutting-edge platform for consuming content.